 Substantially all of our executive officers' compensation is tied to the value of our common stock since the officers have elected to receive restricted stock in lieu of cash compensation.
 Therefore, if we have superior long-term operating performance, our executive officers, through their restricted stock, will eventually receive more value, due to increases in the price of our common stock, than if they had been paid in cash.
-Conversely, if we have inferior long-term operating performance, our executive officers through their restricted stock will eventually receive less value, due to decreases in the price of our common stock, than if they had been paid in cash.
+Conversely, if we have inferior long-term operating performance, our executive officers in the price of our common stock, will eventually receive less value, due to decreases in the price of our common stock will eventually receive less value, due to decreases in the price of our common stock, than if they had been paid in cash.